On Linear Representation, Complexity and Inversion of maps over finite fields: Linear Representation of a map over the finite field

-be the representation of $(f^*)^N(\chi)$ in the basis.
-Denote by $K_f=f^*|S(f,\chi)$.
-We call $K_f$ the reduced Koopman operator of $f$.
-Let $M$ denote the matrix representation of $K_f$ in the basis $\mcb$, called as the matrix of the reduced Koopman operator.
-Let the basis set $\mcb$ be denoted as
+Denote by $K_f=\mckf|{S(\mckf,\chi)}$, the restriction of $\mckf$ to this subspace $S$.
+We call $K_f$, the reduced Koopman operator of $f$ over this invariant subspace $S$.
+Let $M$ denote the matrix representation of $K_f$ in the basis $\mcb$, be called as the matrix of the reduced Koopman operator.
+To be consistent with the notation, the matrix $M$ and $K_f$ have the following relationship relative to the basis elements $\mcb$.
+Denote by $\psi_i=(\mckf)^{(i-1)}(\chi)$ the $i$-th basis function and let $\hat{\psi}$ denote the $N$-tuple column